top of page

 Earthquake Strengthening

-This community support means we’re on track to save the Hall from closure with the essential earthquake strengthening works soon to be completed as planned, albeit costing more than anticipated due to the old building’s overall condition along with higher compliance costs.
+We were able to complete the essential Stage 1 earthquake strengthening works in January 2025 albeit costing more than anticipated, due to the old building’s overall condition along with higher compliance costs.

 Committee Members